YASHIRAI/pismo-task/README.md

 - **System Dashboard**: Monitor service health and system status
 - **Real-time Updates**: Live status monitoring of all services

-See the [User Interface](#user-interface) section above for screenshots of the web interface.
+See the [User Interface](#user-interface) section above for comprehensive screenshots of all web interface features.

 ### Environment Variables